nautobot/nautobot/nautobot/docs/user-guides/git-data-source.md

 - [Bitbucket Personal Access Token](https://confluence.atlassian.com/bitbucketserver/personal-access-tokens-939515499.html)

 !!! warning
-    Beginning in Nautobot 1.2, there are two ways to define a `token` and/or `username` for a Git repository -- either by directly configuring them into the repository definition, or by associating the repository with a [SecretsGroup](../models/extras/secretsgroup.md) record (this latter approach is new in Nautobot 1.2).
+    Beginning in Nautobot 1.2, there are two ways to define a `token` and/or `username` for a Git repository -- either by directly configuring them into the repository definition, or by associating the repository with a [secrets group](../models/extras/secretsgroup.md) record (this latter approach is new in Nautobot 1.2).
 The direct-configuration approach should be considered as deprecated, as it is less secure and poses a number of maintainability issues.
-If at all possible, you should use Secrets instead.
+If at all possible, you should use a secrets group instead.
 The direct-configuration approach may be removed altogether as an option in a future release of Nautobot.

 ## Using Git Data Sources